AakashR-325/EthIndia-23-Submission/README.md

 ## Built With

-* 1inch Fusion Swap API
+* 1inch Fusion Swap API : Used to provide token swaps at the best rates using limit orders with variable exchange rates.
-* Airstack API's
+* Airstack API's : used to query a whole range of data related to a particular wallet address / on-chain identity (lens , xmtp , farcaster).
 * React JS
 * Hardhat Framework